centreon/centreon-documentation/versioned_docs/version-20.10/installation/installation-of-a-central-server/using-packages.md

 > your production environment.
 Nevertheless, these packages for CentOS 8 are
 > compatible with RHEL 8 and Oracle Linux 8 versions.

-You must run the installation procedure as a privileged user.

-## Prerequisites

-After installing your server, update your operating system using the following
+After installing your server, consider updating your operating system via the
 command:

 <!--DOCUSAURUS_CODE_TABS-->